Ajaychaudhari09/Moreweb/src/content/blog/AI/ai-can-see-your-future-health-problems-before-doctors-1.md

 ---
-title: "AI Can See Your Future Health Problems Before Doctors"
+title: AI Can See Your Future Health Problems Before Doctors
-excerpt: "New AI systems can predict who will go blind years before doctors notice symptoms—and this is just the beginning of healthcare's crystal ball moment"
+excerpt: New AI systems can predict who will go blind years before doctors notice symptoms—and this is just the beginning of healthcare's crystal ball moment
-date: "2025-09-14"
+date: 2025-09-20T11:41:00.000+05:30
-category: "Ai"
+author: MoreFusion Team
-author: "MoreFusion Team"
+category: AI
 tags: []
 ---

 "ai-predicts-your-health-before-doctors"
 ---